-Prerequisite: 79.5 average in CP Algebra II and CP Chemistry, OR 79.5 average in Honors Geometry or Honors Algebra II and Honors Chemistry.
-Co-requisite: Concurrent enrollment in either Math IV/TRIG, Honors Algebra II or Pre-calculus.
-This course mathematically analyzes basic physical phenomena: motion, force, energy, heat, waves, sound, light, electricity and magnetism.
+Prerequisite: 90 in CP Algebra II and CP Chemistry, OR 85 in Honors Geometry or Honors Algebra II and Honors Chemistry or Department Chair Endorsement

+Co-requisite: Concurrent enrollment in Honors Algebra II or Pre-Calculus or Math IV/Trig

+This course mathematically analyzes basic physical phenomena: motion, force, energy, heat, waves, sound, light, electricity, and magnetism.
 During the year each student performs approximately 16 experiments on these topics.
 Comprehensive written lab report is submitted following each experiment.
-Intended for those students who desire a college physics course for degrees other than engineering, sciences, math and medical fields. scientific calculator, protractor and compass required.
+Intended for those students who desire a college physics course for degrees other than engineering, sciences, math and medical fields.
+Scientific calculator, protractor, and compass required.

-0444 PHYSICS Part 1 AP Prerequisite: 79.5 in Honors Algebra II or 84.5 in CP Algebra II Junior Year 1 Credit Co-requisite: Concurrent enrollment in either Math IV/TRIG or Pre-Calculus
+0444 PHYSICS AP 1

+Prerequisite: 85 in Honors Algebra II or 90 in Algebra II CP or Department Chair Endorsement

+Corequisite: Concurrent enrollment in either Pre-Calculus or Math IV/Trig

-This lab course prepares students for the Advanced Placement examination in Physics 1.
-The curriculum represents topics covered in a non-calculus first semester college physics course: Newtonian mechanics, work/energy and power, mechanical wave and sound as well as an introduction to electric circuits, application of familiar principles and logical solutions.
+This inquiry-based course with a laboratory section prepares students for the Advanced Placement examination in Physics 1.
+The curriculum represents topics covered in a non-calculus first semester college physics course: Newtonian mechanics, work/energy and power, mechanical wave and sound as well as an introduction to electric circuits.
+A strong emphasis is placed on the application of familiar principles in new situations in which the student must devise a logical solution.
 Each student must have a scientific or graphing calculator.
 Intended for those students planning on majoring in chemistry, biology or physics, any engineering course, mathematics or medical fields.
 This course should be taken during junior year.
-Students are required to take AP Physics 1 exam and course exam.
+Students are required to take AP Physics 1 Exam and course exam.

-0445 PHYSICS Part 2 AP
+0445 PHYSICS AP 2

-Senior Year Prerequisite: Completion of AP Physics Part 1 or 89.5 in Honors Physics with teacher endorsement Co-requisite: Concurrent enrollment in either Math IV/TRIG or Pre-Calculus.
+Prerequisite: Completion of AP Physics 1 or 85 in Honors Physics or Department Chair Endorsement requisite: Concurrent enrollment in either Pre-Calculus or Math IV/Trig.

-This lab course follows AP Physics 1 and prepares students for the Advanced Placement examination in Physics 2.
-The curriculum represents topics mastered in a non-calculus second semester college physics course: fluid mechanics, thermodynamics, light and optics, electricity and magnetism, atomic and nuclear physics.
+This inquiry-based course with a laboratory section follows AP Physics 1 and prepares students for the Advanced Placement examination in Physics 2.
+The curriculum represents topics mastered in a non-calculus second semester college physics course: fluid mechanics, thermodynamics, electricity and magnetism, light and optics, atomic and nuclear physics.
 A strong emphasis is placed on the application of familiar principles in new situations in which the student must devise a logical solution.
 Students are required to take the Advanced Placement Physics 2 exam and course exam.

-0441 HUMAN ANATOMY & PHYSIOLOGY CP Junior/Senior elective 1 Credit
+0441 HUMAN ANATOMY & PHYSIOLOGY CP

+Prerequisite: Junior/Senior elective, Completion of Biology CP or Biology H, concurrent enrollment in Chemistry advised

+This two-semester lab course offering is for any student considering a career in health studies, medical science, physical training or any other related field.
+Designed for motivated students, a review of human biological concepts learned in earlier courses is guickly followed by the study of human structure and function, both in health and illness.
+Lecture and lab activities as well as various research and independent work projects are included.

+0404 HUMAN ANATOMY & PHYSIOLOGY H

-Prerequisite: Junior/Senior elective; 79.5 in CP Biology or 70 in Biology H, Concurrent Chemistry advised.
-Twosemester lab course offering is for any student considering a career in health studies, medical science, physical training or any other related field.
+Prerequisite: Junior/Senior elective, 90 in Biology CP or 85 in Biology H or Department Chair Endorsement Concurrent course with Advanced Healthcare & Biosciences course.

+This two-semester lab course offering is for any student considering a career in health studies, medical science, physical training or any other related field.
 Designed for highly motivated students, a review of human biological concepts learned in earlier courses is quickly followed by the study of human structure and function, both in health and illness.
 Lecture and lab activities as well as various research and independent work projects are included.

-0401 HUMAN ANATOMY & PHYSIOLOGY HJunior/Senior elective1 CreditPrerequisite: 85 in CP Biology or 90 in Biology H, Concurrent Chemistry advised.
-Concurrent course with AdvanceHealthcare & Biosciences course.
-Two-semester lab course offering is for any student considering a career in health studies, medical science, physical training or any other related field.
-Designed for highly motivated students, a review of human biological concepts learned in earlier courses is quickly followed by the study of human structure and function, both in health and illness.
-Lecture and lab activities as well as various research and independent work projects are included.1

-0447 FORENSIC SCIENCE CP Junior/Senior elective
+0407 FORENSIC SCIENCE CP

+Prerequisite: Junior/Senior elective